 Korean peninsula draws range of military drills in show of force against North Korea

-BEIJING/SEOUL: The U.S. military staged bombing drills with South Korea over the Korean peninsula and Russia and China began naval exercises ahead of a U.N.
-General Assembly meeting on Tuesday where North Korea's nuclear threat is likely to loom large.
+SEOUL: The US military staged bombing drills with South Korea over the Korean peninsula and Russia and China began naval exercises ahead of a UN General Assembly meeting on Tuesday (Sep 19) where North Korea's nuclear threat is likely to loom large.

 The joint drills were being conducted "two to three times a month these days", Defence Minister Song Young-moo told a parliamentary hearing on Monday.